symforce-org/symforce/README.md

 pip install -e .
 ```

 This will build the C++ components of SymForce, but you won't be able to run `pip install -e .` repeatedly if you need to rebuild C++ code.
-If you're changing C++ code and rebuilding, you should build with CMake directly as described [below](#build-with-cmake).
+If you're changing C++ code and rebuilding, you should build with CMake directly as described <a href="#build-with-cmake">below</a>.

 `pip install .` will not install pinned versions of SymForce's dependencies, it'll install any compatible versions.
 It also won't install all packages required to run all of the SymForce tests and build all of the targets (e.g. building the docs or running the linters).
 If you want all packages required for that, you should `pip install .[dev]` instead (or one of the other groups of extra requirements in our `setup.py`).
 If you additionally want pinned versions of our dependencies, which are the exact versions guaranteed by CI to pass all of our tests, you can install them from `pip install -r dev_requirements.txt`.